jolicode/castor/doc/07-watch.md

 ## Recursive watch

 By default the `watch()` function will not watch subdirectories.
-You can change that by setting a specific path:
+You can change that by passing a path suffixed by `/...`:

 ```php
 #[AsTask]